KariAndreah/KariAndreah.github.io/README.md

 **Software Engineer @ Humana (_June 2021 - Present_)**

-Developed user-friendly interfaces for an e-ckHeroku, Git, DockerHeroku, Git, Dockerommerce platform with NextJs, Tailwind CSS, and Figma leading to a 30% increase in user engagement
+Developed user-friendly interfaces for an eCommerce platform with NextJs, Tailwind CSS, and Figma leading to a 30% increase in user engagement

 - Worked in collaboration with stakeholders to deliver fast, responsive, and